the-themis-benchmarks/home/README.md

 6. If you run Themis on remote servers, please omit the option `--no-headless` which turns off the emulator GUI.

-7. Install all the necessary dependecies required by the respective testing tools.
+7. Install all the necessary dependecies required by the respective testing tools (see the repository of each tools).

 ## Extend Themis for Future Research